aws-samples/cfn101-workshop/workshop/content/advanced/resource-types/example-in_Python/_index.md

 Follow prompts and complete the creation of the key pair.
 You should now have, in the directory you chose, 2 files: `example-key-pair-for-testing` and `example-key-pair-for-testing.pub`.
 The former is the private key; the latter the public key portion, which is the one you will use in following steps where, when needed, you will need to provide its content by opening the public key file, copying its content in the clipboard and pasting it in the command line.

 Next, create a CloudFormation stack that will create, for reference, an [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) resource containing the public key material you will provide an input: contract tests will consume the `KeyPairPublicKeyForContractTests` [exported stack output value](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-exports.html) of this stack.
-Input files in the `inputs` directory of the example resource type, in turn, contain `{{KeyPairPublicKeyForContractTests}}` references to the value exported from the stack.
+Input files in the `inputs` directory of the sample resource type, in turn, contain `{{KeyPairPublicKeyForContractTests}}` references to the value exported from the stack.

-When ready, switch back to the terminal where you cloned or downloaded the example resource type, and make sure you are in the `aws-cloudformation-samples/resource-types/awssamples-ec2-importkeypair/python/` directory.
+When ready, switch back to the terminal where you cloned or downloaded the sample resource type, and make sure you are in the `aws-cloudformation-samples/resource-types/awssamples-ec2-importkeypair/python/` directory.
 With the next command, you will choose to create a new stack using the `examples/example-template-contract-tests-input.yaml` example template file: the template requires you to specify the `KeyPairPublicKey` input parameter, for which you will need to specify the content as mentioned earlier.
 The template also requires `OrganizationName` and `OrganizationBusinessUnitName`, that are set with example default values, `ExampleOrganization` and `ExampleBusinessUnit` respectively, and that will be used if you do not choose to provide values for them.
 Choose to create the stack as shown next, with a placeholder for the public key file content, where you will need to copy and paste the content of the public key file (the example uses `us-east-1` for the AWS region, change this value as needed):

 ```shell
 $ aws cloudformation create-stack \